 MCPs are required to establish an ICP for newly enrolled and reassessed Medi-Cal only SPD beneficiaries meeting high-risk criteria pursuant to this DPL, when appropriate.
 ICPs must be established per the below requirements:

-If a member demonstrates the need for an ICP, the MCP will develop a plan and engage the member and/or his or her representative(s) in its design.
+If a member demonstrates the need or asks for an ICP, the MCP will develop a plan and engage the member and/or his or her representative(s) in its design.
 The ICP is the responsibility of the MCP and is separate and distinct from the medical care plan that is created, established and maintained by the member’s Primary Care Provider (PCP).

 MCPs may identify the need for an ICP through interactions with the member (e.g. when conducting the HRA) and stratify members into lower and higher-risk categories (e.g. through the HRA risk-stratification process) and take any other appropriate interactions as necessary; and

-The member must have the opportunity to review and approve the ICP and any amendments to the ICP, as appropriate.
+The member must be involved in the development of the ICP and have the opportunity to review and approve the ICP and any amendments to the ICP, as appropriate.
 The member must be offered and provided, upon request, a copy of the ICP and any amendments to the ICP.
 The ICP must be made available in alternative formats and in the member’s preferred written or spoken language upon request.

 The ICP shall include: